mautrix/docs/bridges/general/backfill.md

 More recently, WhatsApp has also added on-demand history syncs, but those are not yet implemented in the bridge.
 On-demand history sync wouldn't be particularly useful in most cases, as messages can't be inserted into the history anyway.
-It would primarily be useful when receiving a message in a very old chat that wasn't included in the initial history sync blob.
+It would primarily be useful if something goes wrong in the initial backfill, or when receiving a message in a very old chat that wasn't included in the initial history sync blob.

 ### Signal
 Native Signal clients don't support any sort of history transfer (yes, the UX